aerionator/IDV-Archive/README.md

 This is repository for personal project related to personal interest

-- Developing a XML to PLIST Converter
-- Developing a PLIST Auto Rename
-- Developing a combination of PLIST Converter and Auto Rename for Game project
+- Developing a XML to PLIST Converter which include an Auto Rename
-- Developing a Image Unpacker
+- Developing an Image Unpacker which packed with PLIST